opronningen/53230A-Toolkit/README.md

 The utilities should run on Linux under Mono, but this is only marginally tested..

 ## Read
 Issues ":Initiate:Immediate", followed by repeated "Read?".
-Runs untill aborted with ctrl-c.
+Runs untill aborted with ctrl-c, or timeout.

 ## R [n]
 n - Optional, number of samples to request per IO.
 Default 1.
 For fast measurements (> 10 measurements per second), increase this number.
 Note that this does not configure the counter to make fast measurements, it only instructs "R" to request more than one sample per IO.
-Runs untill aborted with ctrl-c.
+Runs untill aborted with ctrl-c, or timeout.

 Issues ":Initiate:Immediate", followed by repeated "DATA:REMove \<n\>,WAIT".
 This can be used to retrieve continous gap-free measurements on the 53230A.
 Note that ":Sample:count" must be set to the total number of samples to retrieve over the measurement session.
 See "Learn".